oceanum/zarrio/docs/source/chunking.rst

 Chunking Strategies
 ====================

-zarrify provides intelligent chunking analysis and recommendations to optimize performance for different access patterns.
+zarrio provides intelligent chunking analysis and recommendations to optimize performance for different access patterns.
 This document explains both the conceptual approach and detailed mathematical calculations used for each access pattern.

 Understanding Chunking
 ------------------------